 All about the parting of the ways, "The Familiarity Of Old Lovers" opens with acoustic/bass figure, with mellotron keyboards joining in.
 Drums in for the second verse.
 Guitars between third and fourth verses.
 Cousins' vocals notch up in power and emotion for the final verse, building drums and more guitars - Lambert and Bainbridge trading licks until the final fade.

 "When The Spirit Moves" is an unashamedly spiritual song - the return of the King of Kings.
 It has an acoustic guitar play-in, with swirling keyboards and keyboard string arrangement underneath.
 A pause, then a strummed acoustic guitar figure, then the drums.
 Three verses, each ending with the title as a chorus and a repeat over keyboards.
 A change of pace to a different tempo for the four middle eight verses, before returning to the strummed acoustic and four more verses in the first style.
-Chimes join in, and keyboard brass follows, the latter an uplifting melody (think "When Silent Shadows Fall" from the last new album, which I loved), ending with lead guitar.
+Chimes join in, and keyboard brass follows, the latter an uplifting melody (think "When Silent Shadows Fall" from Dancing To The Devil's Beat, which I loved), ending with lead guitar.

-Lambert's contribution to the album is "The Ten Commandments" , previously performed by Lambert and Brian Willoughby in Acoustic shows.
+Lambert's contribution to the album is"The Ten Commandments", previously performed by Lambert and Brian Willoughby as an acoustic interlude in electric Strawbs shows in 2001 and elsewhere.
 Driving electric guitar over pounding drums throughout the first and second verses, joined by organ in the second chorus.
 Almost accapella start to third verse.
 More organ in third verse.
 Fluid guitar break over bass, drums and organ before fourth verse, again an accapella start.
 Lambert in fine vocal form, and great to see this song finally and deservedly make it onto a Strawbs album.